• Call 877-225-8384

 How Not to Lose Your Mind When Preparing for Your Boards

-If you engage in the behaviors below, you are in danger of losing your mind in the process of preparing for your board exam.
-You spend more time worrying about the exam than studying for it You keep buying more and more prep resources when you’ve barely made a dent in the materials you already have In this post my goal is to help you not lose your mind, that is, to keep your stress under control and instead expend… READ MORE
+Beat board exam stress by dealing with your procrastination.If you engage in the behaviors below, you are in danger of losing your mind while in the process of preparing for your board exam.
+You spend more time worrying about the board exam than studying for it You keep buying more and more board exam prep resources when you’ve barely made a dent in the materials you already have In this post my goal is to help you not lose your mind, that is, to keep your board exam… Click to Read More

-Irrespective of how much time you have available to study for your board exam, you need to prioritize your activities.
+Short on time?
+Learn how to prepare for board exams in a hurry.Irrespective of how much time you have available to study for your board exam, you need to prioritize your activities.
 However, the shorter your available time, the more prioritization gains in importance.
 An additional challenge looms when time is short: even when maintaining discipline and attending to identified priorities, it is easy to let anxious feelings and ruminative worry thoughts distract you from maintaining that necessary discipline.
-There are two ways to think about your available study time.
-Depending on… READ MORE
+Here’s how to prepare for board exams when time is short.
+There are… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam

-Does the APBN Test on Landmark Studies?
+Does the American Board of Psychiatry and Neurology Exam Test on Landmark Studies?

-VIDEO: Why the Knowledge / Exam Performance Gap?
+Why the Board Exam Performance Gap?

-July 26, 2019 by Jack Krasuski 3 Comments Categories: All Posts, How to Prepare For Your Board Exam
+July 26, 2019 by Jack Krasuski MD 3 Comments Categories: All Posts, How to Prepare For Your Board Exam

 Filed Under: All Posts, How to Prepare For Your Board Exam

-VIDEO: How to Study More Effectively
+How to Study for Board Exams More Effectively

-March 25, 2019 by Jack Krasuski 1 Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: beat the boards, board exam study tips, board exam tips, board test prep, how to study, jack krasuski, psychiatry board exam prep, psychiatry board tips, studying for board exams, studying for my boards
+March 25, 2019 by Jack Krasuski MD 1 Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: beat the boards, board exam study tips, board exam tips, board test prep, how to study, jack krasuski, psychiatry board exam prep, psychiatry board tips, studying for board exams, studying for my boards

 How to Study More Effectively - Beat The BoardsToday, I focus on how to study more effectively based on the Landscape of Knowledge.
 I categorize new information we learn into three tiers of understanding: data, information, and knowledge.
 A exam candidate can fool themselves into believing they understand the material through familiarity with it even when they haven’t converted it into knowledge through active learning.
 Here are specific examples that illustrate these points.